antmicro/renode-models-analyzer/README.md

   --files                  Analyze only these files.

-  --collapse-empty         (Default: false) Collapse report of traversing projects and files, that were not analyzed.
+  --no-collapse            (Default: false) Don't collapse report of traversing projects and files, that were not analyzed.

   -o, --output             (Default: ) Output directory for analysis results.